YorikHansen/better-moodle/README.md

 Better-Moodle wurde privat von einem Fachschaftsmitglied entwickelt und ist kein offizielles Projekt der Uni.
 Es dient ausschließlich dazu, die individuelle Moodle-Nutzung zu verbessern, und sammelt keinerlei Daten.
 Die Nutzung geschieht natürlich dennoch auf eigene Verantwortung! ;)

-Bei der Verwendung von Userscript-Managern wie Tampermonkey wird ein externes Tool genutzt, für das wir nicht zuständig oder verantwortlich sind.
+Bei der Verwendung von Userscript-Managern wie Violentmonkey oder Tampermonkey wird ein externes Tool genutzt, für das wir nicht zuständig oder verantwortlich sind.
 Es wird zur Vorsicht bei der Installation weiterer Userscripts geraten.

 <details>
 <summary>🇬🇧 Disclaimer</summary>

 Better-Moodle was developed privately by a member of FS MaIn and is not an official project of the university.
 Its sole purpose is to improve the individual use of Moodle and does not collect any data.
 Of course, you still use it at your own risk ;)

-When using userscript managers such as Tampermonkey, an external tool is used for which we are not responsible.
+When using userscript managers such as Violentmonkey or Tampermonkey, an external tool is used for which we are not responsible.
 Caution is advised when installing additional userscripts.

 </details>